yahoolane/dynamodb-php/README.md

 * There is a table 'User', which has hash key 'UserId' as Number.
 * There is a table 'Friend', which has hash key 'UserId' as Number and range key 'FriendUserId' as Number.

+Some great Features of the Library, if you need an entry to be a number
+Then make the key   [userid::N]    this will force the key to be a number by default all varables are strings.

+[isactive::BOOL]  will make this key a Boolean.
+[username::S]  will make this key a String.

 ## init
 First of all, DynamoDBWrapper needs to be instantiated like this:
 ```php